UCLA-Rocket-Project/OLD-Ares2022-2023/avionics/flight/README.md

-# Avionics
+# avionics/flight
-This folder includes all code/files related to the operation of Arduino boards within the avionics system.
+This folder includes all Flight Software (FSW), specifically the code/files related to the operation of Arduino boards within the Avionics system.

 ## Directory Structure

 ```
-Avionics
+avionics/flight
-└───Bodytube
+└───bodytube
-└───Ground
+└───ground
-└───Nosecone
+└───nosecone
-└───Shock
+└───shock
 └───libraries.zip
 ```

-### Bodytube
+### bodytube
-This folder includes the ino file for the bodytube system in-flight.
+This folder includes the ino file for the in-flight Bodytube System.

-### Ground
+### ground
-This folder includes the ino file for the ground radio station.
+This folder includes the ino file for the on-ground Ground Station.

-### Nosecone
+### nosecone
-This folder includes the ino file for the nosecone system in-flight.
+This folder includes the ino file for the in-flight Nosecone System.

-### Shock
+### shock
-This folder includes the ino file for the bodytube shock system in-flight.
+This folder includes the ino file for the in-flight Bodytube Shock System.

 ### libraries.zip
 This zip file includes all libraries needed for compiling the ino files within the sub-directories of this directory.
 Please refer to [this link](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries) on details about the installation of Arduino libraries.